kasrababaei/swift-notes/SwiftUI.md

 2. The stack then sorts the subviews according to _flexibility_, from least flexible to most flexible.
 It keeps track of all the remaining subviews and the available remaining width.
-3. White there are remaining subviews, the stack proposes the remaining width, divided by the number of the remaining subviews.
+3. While there are remaining subviews, the stack proposes the remaining width, divided by the number of the remaining subviews.

 In the following `HStack`, the `Text` is the least flexible subview.